aws-amplify/docs/docs/cli/graphql-transformer/auth.md

 ```

 In the above schema users in the `Admin` group have the authorization to create, read, delete and update (except the `content` field in the object of another owner) for the type Todo.
-An `owner` of an object, has the authorization to create Todo types and read all the objects of type Todo.
-In addition an `owner` can perform an update operation on the Todo object, only when the `content` field is present as a part of the input.
+An `owner` of an object has the authorization to create Todo types and read all the objects of type Todo.
+In addition, an `owner` can perform an update operation on the Todo object only when the `content` field is present as a part of the input.
-Any other user - who isn't an owner of an object isn't authorized to update that object.
+Any other user -- who isn't an owner of an object isn't authorized to update that object.

 #### Per-Field with subscriptions